ai-labs-team/ts-utils/README.md

 Decoders produce highly detailed errors, reporting the exact path of invalid data, as well as the value(s) that failed to decode.

-The structural information that errors are generated from are also exposed on `DecodeError` for consumption by other tools.
+The structural information that errors are generated from is also exposed on `DecodeError` for consumption by other tools.